 Fintech companies were affected the same way, with many finding it hard to adapt to the year wide disruptions.
 We here at the Zed Network work with Fintech companies to provide them with a dynamic payment platform that ensures a smooth operation.
 Because of our close ties with Fintech companies, we have been first-hand witnesses to the impact of COVID on Fintech companies.
 So we thought we should let you know what has transpired, so let’s get into it!

 In a recent CB Insights report, we saw that interest in FintechFintech is dwindling in Asia.
 It’s the lowest since 2016, and that’s a direct result of the Pandemic shutdown, which has made investors wary about the uncertainty on the industry’s future.
-Limited investment has already impacted many significant players in the Fintech sector, with several touted to be shutting down if investment remains scarce.
+According to Zed Founder and entrepreneur Alan Safahi, limited investment has already impacted many significant players in the Fintech sector, with several touted to be shutting down if investment remains scarce.
 Sequoia Capital has already sent out a press release stating that it would need at least 3-4 quarters to recover from the COVID crisis.